 Time for our PSA on rutabaga!
 The humble root vegetable, a cross between a turnip and a wild cabbage, is wildly underrated if you ask us.
-It strikes the ideal balance between peppery and nutty-sweet and makes a wonderful side dish for any roasted or braised meat-- its sharp flavor cuts the richness beautifully.
-Try it mashed, pureed, roasted, buttered, baked into a gratin, or transformed into a soup.
+It strikes the ideal balance between peppery and nutty-sweet and makes a wonderful side dish for any roasted or braised meat-its sharp flavor cuts the richness beautifully.
+Try it mashed, grated, pureed, roasted, buttered, turned into oven fries, baked into a gratin, or transformed into a soup.

 A member of the chicory family, escarole may look like a head of romaine, but it's much more flavorful, with thicker leaves and a pale yellow heart.
 It's actually a type of endive, which accounts for its bittersweet and slightly peppery taste.
-It turns mild, even sweeter, and surprisingly buttery when cooked.
+It turns mild, sweeter, and surprisingly buttery when cooked.
 Rich in vitamin A and folate, escarole is also a good source of fiber.
-But what makes the green such an asset in the kitchen is its versatility-- escarole is sturdy enough to braise or bake until meltingly tender but equally tasty served blanched or raw and crisp in a salad.
-It also lends itself well to sautes, pastas, soups, stews-- the options are limitless!
+But what makes the green such an asset in the kitchen is its versatility-escarole is sturdy enough to braise or bake until meltingly tender but equally tasty served blanched or raw and crisp in a salad.
+It also lends itself well to sautes, pastas, soups, stews-the options are limitless.

-Cabbages are unsung heroes among cold-weather vegetables.
+Cabbages are the unsung heroes among cold-weather vegetables.
 They're widely available, delicious prepared every which way, and high in fiber, vitamin C, and potassium.
-Not only does the mild, clean flavor of cabbage blend well with other ingredients, but the texture is also super versatile-- it's crunchy when raw and velvety when cooked.
+Not only does the mild, clean flavor of cabbage blend well with other ingredients, but the texture is also super versatile-it's crunchy when raw and velvety when cooked.
 Take advantage of cabbage this winter and pick up a couple heads for roasting, stuffing, braising, baking into chips, tossing in a slaw or salad, you name it.
-And don't be afraid to go beyond your everyday green and red cabbages and experiment with Napa, Savoy, and more!
+And don't be afraid to go beyond your everyday green and red cabbages and experiment with Napa, Savoy, and more.